 Following our review of retaliation cases in the fourteenth reporting period, we found OPD not in Phase 2 compliance with Task 37.
 In that report, we cited a case we regarded as involving serious retaliation after an officer provided information about another officer's beating of a handcuffed prisoner.
 We noted that the Department did not do enough to identify the perpetrator or protect the reporting officer when the retaliation came to light.
-In the last reporting period, we found no extant case fitting the Task 37 definition.
-In the prior review, we found three cases alleging retaliation in which OPD conducted thorough investigations.
+In the seventeenth reporting period, we found three cases alleging retaliation in which OPD conducted thorough investigations.
 In all three cases, OPD concluded that the charges of retaliation were unfounded.
 There were no other cases alleging retaliation fitting the Task 37 definition.
+In the eighteenth reporting period, we found no extant case fitting the Task 37 definition.
+In the nineteenth reporting period, we again found no extant cases that contained allegations of retaliation, as defined by Task 37.

-In addition, the Chief personally provided training regarding retaliation to seven Continuing Professional Training (CPT) courses for both officers and sergeants.
-During the period from April 1, through June 30, 2014, he spoke to a total of 140 sergeants and officers who attended CPT.
-In addition, he addressed 91 police officer trainees at the Basic Academy.
+During the current reporting period, the Chief personally provided training regarding retaliation to seven Continuing Professional Training (CPT) courses for both officers and sergeants.
+During the period from July 1, through September 30, 2014, he spoke to a total of 176 sergeants and officers who attended CPT.
+In addition, he addressed 34 police officer trainees at the Basic Academy.